 It goes without saying that any successful election requires a seamless voting process.
-While some Voting Management Systems may be equipped for specific types of elections, more specialized systems enable members to utilize multiple voting methods.
+While some voting management systems may be equipped for specific types of elections, more specialized systems enable members to utilize multiple voting methods.

-The most common voting methods include: by mail, the internet, in person, or via telephone.
+The most common voting methods include: mail, internet, in person, or via telephone.
 Depending on the vendor, there may also be an option to hold hybrid elections, permitting individuals to vote using their preferred method.
-Of course, the most cost-effective option is internet voting, because it eliminates exorbitant printing and mailing costs, and the web is where most of your members now prefer to handle their personal business, increasing the likelihood of participation.
+Of course, the most cost-effective option is online voting, because it eliminates exorbitant printing and mailing costs, and the web is where most of your members now prefer to handle their personal business, increasing the likelihood of participation.

 Why is this important?
 Well, convenience aside, it means members won’t have to create a new online account and familiarize themselves with a foreign website.
 In a world in which consumers have passwords for a multitude of streaming services, credit cards, banking accounts, and everything else the internet offers, it’s one less thing they have to be concerned about.

-The top-performing Voting Management Systems on the market today offer myriad voting options—by mail, internet, in person or via telephone—and simplify the process by establishing a virtual connection with an organization’s existing site.
+The top-performing voting management systems on the market today offer myriad voting options—by mail, internet, in person or via telephone—and simplify the process by establishing a virtual connection with an organization’s existing site.

 Those are three words—or at the very least, a variation of them—you should hear from any vendor you’re considering to manage your election.

-Any responsible election management company should have a built-in security system that offers single-vote verification, ballot secrecy, data protection, and a failsafe that protects against a system-wide failure.
+Any responsible election management company should have a built-in election security system that offers single-vote verification, ballot secrecy, data protection, and a failsafe that protects against a system-wide failure.

 Of course, one of the top priorities of any organization is having the peace of mind that members can only vote once.
-Vendors with a trusted Voting Management System should incorporate a verification process that prevents duplicate voting, regardless of voting method.
+Vendors with a trusted voting management system should incorporate a verification process that prevents duplicate voting, regardless of voting method.

 Basically, this is how it should work: Once a member casts a ballot, whether it’s on-site, over the internet, or by mail, their name should immediately be classified as having voted.